 What is the effect of denying petition for certiorari by the Supreme Court of the United States?

-The effect of denying Petition for Certiorari by the Supreme Court of the United States is that the original Court of Appeals' decision still stands as the final decision.
-Denying the petition for certiorari affects the parties, but it does not necessarily impact other cases.
-If you still have questions about the effects of denying Petition for Certiorari on your case and would like to continue with an appeal, call the toll free number above to speak with an attorney.
+What happens when the Supreme Court of the United States (SCOTUS) denies a Petition for Certiorari by the Supreme Court of the United States?
+In short, the original Courts of Appeals decision stands as the final decision.
+Denying Petitions for Certiorari affects the parties, but it does not necessarily impact other cases.
+SCOTUS is choosing not to set a precedent for future cases.
+If you still have questions about the effects of denying Petition for Certiorari on your case and would like to file an appeal, call the toll free number above to speak with an attorney.

 Get Legal Help Today